 Whichever UI designs for web applications you are considering, they should not restrict or take control away from the users.
 Empower them with your UI instead.
 The very first thing you can do is locate the most important tools and buttons next to the users’ working area.
 Let them feel that they can do or undo any action at any time.

 Sometimes you need to give them the freedom to use app comfortably.
 One of the ways to do this is to add buttons Cancel and Undo to certain pages where they may need to make changes.

 There are some technical partners that you can find online in case you need professional help or advice.
-For example, Gearheart’s has an experienced and skilled team which can guarantee your security.
+For example, Gearheart has an experienced and skilled team that can guarantee your security.

 You may use Photoshop or Pixelmator, hire the most creative illustrators, yet there are some points you should always take into account and monitor how they are done in your project.